 If you have one or more drives that have failed, we can definitely help you.
 1 disk failure can easily turn into 2 disk failure during a rebuild.

-Multiple drives down in a RAID 5 failure requires the right equipment and experience in order to preserve the highest chances for successful recovery.
+Multiple drives down in a RAID 5 array requires the right equipment and experience in order to preserve the highest chances for successful recovery.

 When removing the drives it’s best practice is to label them, however even without proper identification SERT engineers will still be able to recover your data for you.
 Additionally, it’s important to keep all the original drives that failed and clearly marking them.

 Depending on the condition and elements of your case, recovering from RAID 5 failure can require specialized professional recovery equipment and software.
-Having the experience to use them is crucial to the success of safely recovering data from a RAID 5 failure.
+Having the experience to use them is crucial to the success of safely recovering data from a failed RAID 5.

 In order to preserve the condition of your data, SERT engnineers always work off of a bit level clone (a copy) of your drive, not the original drives.